RSS

 All of those are pretty obvious examples.
 But your characters will have specific set of prejudices and abilties, based on their background and social group and living situation.
 And if these factors don’t match up with what your character actually knows or can do, I’m going to be very suspicious.
 The same for if they are mysteriously blind to various forms of privilige when they shouldn’t be, or aware of them when their background doesn’t explain why.
 And I’m going to wonder if maybe you as the author are blind to this privilige.
 I’m unlikely to judge you personally for this, but I’m not going to have any sympathy when someone else calls you out.
 Because as a writer, this is something I expect you to know.
 Writers research all kinds of things during the course of writing a book, and privilige in all its forms is something you damn well better be aware of if you want to portray the real world accurately and fairly.

-Posted by on August 23, 2011 in atsiko, Authors, Character, Writing
+Posted by on August 23, 2011 in atsiko, Authors, Character, Privilege, Writing

 Tags: , , ,